Does the following chart look familiar to you?

 Here are our three reasons:

-The globalized world trade is no longer accessble
+The globalized world trade is no longer accessible

 The global economy has fragmented ever more since the 1950s, with rising restrictions inhibiting free trade of assets worldwide.
 Rising tensions between the US and China over major technologies critical to each economy has resulted in sanctions over companies that are critical to each others’ economies and further technological development.
 Some analysts debate whether recent trade restrictions amount to a strategy of complete economic decoupling, a harbinger of a decline in trade.
 The Dollar regime alongside the US military dominance is being questioned, accelerating multi-polarity.